ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It is typically produced by a separate Attester.
 It is typically used by a Composite Device.

-By being a submodule of the surrounding token, it is cryptographically bound to the surrounding token.
+In being a submodule of the surrounding token, it is cryptographically bound to the surrounding token.
 If it was conveyed in parallel with the surrounding token, there would be no such binding and attackers could substitue a good attestation from another device for the attestation of an errant subsystem.

 A nested token does NOT need to use the same encoding format as the enclosing token.